CSS-Electronics/canedge-azure-cloud-terraform/README.md

 - Make sure you have proper permissions in your Azure cloud
 - Try refreshing the page and restarting the shell (make sure to select 'Bash' mode)
-- For the MF4-to-Parquet deployment ensure the function ZIP is uploaded to your input container before deployment
+- For the MF4-to-Parquet deployment ensure the function ZIP is uploaded to your input container
 - Use unique identifiers with the `--id` parameter to avoid resource conflicts
 - When deploying the MF4-to-Parquet pipeline, it can take 5-10 min for the function to be fully deployed.
 You can then open the 'Logs' tab in the function in one tab and after 1-3 min upload an MF4 test file to your input container to track the decoding results in real-time
 - If your function does not deploy in your Function App, check Monitoring/Logs/KQL mode with below: